philgyford/django-docker-example/README.md

 If you want to remove the containers and start again, then stop the containers, and:

     docker-compose rm
+    docker-compose build

 ### Adding or updating python modules with pipenv

-I *think* that the way to install new python modules, or update existing ones is to do so within the docker container, e.g.:
+I *think* that the way to install new python modules, or update existing ones, is to do so within the Docker container. e.g. to install `django-debug-toolbar` as a development dependency:

     docker exec -it myproject_web sh
-    pipenv install django-debug-toolbar
+    pipenv install django-debug-toolbar --dev

 ## Get in touch

-If you have suggestions for improving this (there are probably many ways to do so) then do let me know:
+If you spot a mistake, or something that could be improved (of which there are probably many), then do let me know:

 Phil Gyford
 https://www.gyford.com